The Cultural Heritage Institutions audience includes:

 Cultural heritage institutions can use the Storymaker to create stories using their collections as well as linking to the others across Europeana and Sketchfab.
-The stories then can be shared online in order to tell the stories of the artefacts, people, places and events; promote the collections and grow awareness of the collections.
+The stories then can be shared online in order to tell the stories of the artefacts, people, places and events; promote collections; and grow awareness of the cultural heritage.

 Examples of the use of the Storymaker by Cultural heritage institutions include:

-- An online exhibition that could accompany a physical one or be used instead in case if the physical exhibition is not feasible.
-This scenario allows the content creators, curators and exhibition designers to easily compile the material and exhibit it in an interactive and attractive way that can be deployed on digital devices (e.g. desktop, mobile, touchscreen)
+- An online exhibition designed to accompany a physical one and/or to provide an alternative to physical access to the exhibition.
+This scenario allows the content creators, curators and exhibition designers to easily compile the material and exhibit it in an interactive and attractive way that can be deployed on digital devices (e.g. desktop, mobile, and potentially touchscreen).

 - A digital story to accompany a catalogue entry for an artefact.
 This scenario could help to build a narrative around an object and tell its history, that can be easily shared online

-One of envisaged scenarios in this case could be an online exhibition of High Crosses.
-They are the most iconic and artistically significant stone monuments of medieval Ireland surviving across old monastic sites.
+An example of this scenario is the online exhibition of High Crosses.
+They are the most iconic and artistically significant stone monuments of medieval Ireland, which survived in situ on monastic sites (a few are held in museum collections).
 For a cultural heritage institution, they can be a challenging subject to exhibit due to the fact that they are not possible to remove from their sites.
 In 2010 the Irish High Crosses Exhibition at the National Museum of Ireland brought together casts of 6 plaster High Crosses along with a selection of Irish early Christian treasures.
 It was a temporary exhibition and ended in 2011.
 Despite its great success, there has not been any other major exhibition of the Irish High Crosses since.
-At the same time, the advance in 3D technologies in the past decade made it possible to create digital 3D models of many of the Irish High Crosses, for example through the 3D-ICONS EU project (http://www.3dicons.ie/) or the Discovery Programme (http://www.discoveryprogramme.ie/).
-Furthermore, the digitisation of European collections allowed for hundreds of relevant Irish High Crosses materials to be accessible online, for example through Europeana (https://www.europeana.eu/portal/en/search?view=grid&q=high+cross&per_page=96).
-Such abundance of digital resources could be used to exhibit the Irish High Crosses online and through the use of digital devices, and enrich a physical exhibition in the future.
-The Storymaker tool could be used to do that in an easy and visually attractive way, for example by exploring each cross and its decorative motifs in detail.
+At the same time, the advance in 3D technologies in the past decade made it possible to create digital 3D models of many of the Irish High Crosses (for example through the 3D-ICONS EU project http://www.3dicons.ie/) and digitisation of collections has made hundreds of relevant Irish High Crosses materials to become accessible online through Europeana.
+With the Share3D Storymaker it is possible to re-use these abundant digital resources to exhibit the Irish High Crosses online in an easy and visually attractive way, for example by exploring each cross and its decorative motifs in detail.